dncc89/PromptRocket/README.md

     "prompts": [
     {
         "role": "system",
         "content": "You are the most powerful programming assistant in the world, who is expert in all programming languages and algorithms.
-Perform the requested task, then only return the required text."
+Return a comment string about the given code."
     },
     {
         "role": "user",